mnokka/azure_opentofu_vm/README.md

 # azure_opentofu_vm
-POC for checking OpenTofu as Terraform replacement for Azure VM creation
+POC for checking OpenTofu as Terraform replacement for Azure VM creation using Nix 23.11